decatorevista/storytelling/schedule.md

 {: .desc}

 ### 12:30--14:00
+*Conference center lobby and terrace*

 **Lunch Break**
-*Conference center lobby and terrace*
 {: .desc}

 ### 14:00--15:15
+*New York Hall and break-out rooms Vienna, Beijing, Seoul*

 **Breakout sessions**
-*New York Hall and break-out rooms Vienna, Beijing, Seoul*
+{: .desc}
 Over the course of the afternoon, speakers will host in-depth breakout sessions.
 Participants will only be able to attend one.
 When you register we’ll ask you for a back-up option if your first option is no longer available.
-{: .desc}
+{: .desc .info}

 **Tom Junod and Chris Jones panel: Your voice and how to use it** {: .desc}